paulgolter/blender-pipeline-integration/README.md

 ---

-> **_NOTE:_** When registering properties on types with the dot notation don't start to access or set these properties with brackets (object["export_path"]) after that.
+> **_Note:_** When registering properties on types with the dot notation don't start to access or set these properties with brackets (object["export_path"]) after that.
 Otherwise this can get confusing for you and Blender.

 >**_In a Pipeline_**: you would usually create those properties in the registering section of your add-on.
 That way you can ensure that those properties exist and your add-on can work with them.
 Try to solve as much as possible with the built-in properties of the `bpy.props` module and register them on a whole type.